forkymcforkface/RGUI-Pi/README.md

-fyi all.
-There is a MUCH newer version of RGUI-Pi coming out called OS4.5. it will not be a migration tool but OS4 for the Pi5.
+**There is a MUCH newer version of RGUI-Pi coming out called OS4.5. it will not be a migration tool but OS4 for the Pi5.
+Check rgb-pi #dev discord channel for updates**

 - RGUI-Pi is an advanced CRT only RGUI implementation using rtomasa Retroarch [Dynares](https://github.com/forkymcforkface/RetroArch/edit/master/dynaresinfo.md) for pixel perfect gaming.